alex-kn/frozen-sea/README.md

     "mountPath": "/explorer"
   }
 }
-For retrieving experiment hours of students, call https://#path-to-api#/getVPSFrom(matrikelnummer).
+For retrieving experiment hours of one student, call https://#path-to-api#/Subusers/getVpsByMat/:mat
-For retrieving experiment hours of all students, call https://#path-to-api#/getAllVps.
+For retrieving experiment hours of all students, call https://#path-to-api#/Subusers/getAllVps

 In the original version #path-to-website# resolves to https://frozen-sea.herokuapp.com and #path-to-api# to https://frozen-sea.herokuapp.com/api.